NingtaoWang/Biclustering-for-Sequence-Count-Data/README.md

 ## A Statistical Biclustering Method for Sequence Count Data

-Here is an simple example
+The function BM.RunEM biclusters the data.
+Here is an simple example.

     source("BlockMixtureModel_NegativeBinomial_Rcpp.R")
     mu <- array(1:9, dim = c(3, 3))